Back to articles list Articles Cookbook

 What Is Google Analytics 4?

-Google Analytics 4 is a new, next-generation analytics solution to measure different kinds of customer data, predict their behaviors, and gain new insights.
+Google Analytics 4 is a next-generation analytics solution to measure different kinds of customer data, predict their behaviors, and gain new insights.
 It was originally introduced in 2019 and has been fine-tuned since then.
-It is now recommended by the Google team as the replacement for Universal Analytics.

 • Operates across platforms rather than being anchored in the desktop web.